 One of the great features of FlowCrypt is that you can send encrypted emails to anyone’s email address.
 It doesn’t matter if they’re not a FlowCrypt user and have never heard of PGP.
 If you enter your desired recipient’s address in the add recipient field, FlowCrypt will look for their public key for you.

 If they don’t already have a PGP key pair, you will be asked by FlowCrypt to protect the message with a one-time password.
 You will need to communicate this password to them via a secure channel or in person.

 Once you have added your recipient, type in your message:

-When you’re finished typing, click Encrypt and Send.
+Click Encrypt and Send when you’re finished typing.
 If you choose not to include a subject line, it will ask you whether you want to send the message without one.

-Adding a subject line isn’t necessary and can even be dangerous, because subject lines (along with metadata) do not get encrypted in PGP emails.
+Adding a subject line isn’t necessary and can even be dangerous.
+This is because subject lines (along with metadata) do not get encrypted in PGP emails.
 If you do add a subject line, make sure that it is vague and doesn’t give away too much about what you are communicating about.

 Once you’ve done this, your first PGP encrypted email will be sent through Gmail.
 If you want to send encrypted messages in the future, all you have to do is click on the Secure Compose button that appears above the normal Compose button in Gmail.
 Then just follow the steps we mentioned above to securely send your message.

 As you can see, it’s not so hard to secure your communications after all.
 While FlowCrypt may not be the most ideal option from a privacy and security standpoint, its biggest advantage is that it’s so much easier to use than most other choices.
 This makes it an excellent system for those who are becoming more concerned about their privacy in the digital age.